 - for students who have been assessed by an occupational therapist as having sensory needs

 - in accordance with the occupational therapist’s recommendations.

 Students must not be left alone in a sensory room and must be supervised and engaged in sensory activities and experiences provided by a staff member.

 Doors of sensory rooms must remain open whilst the room is in use where this causes little or no inconvenience.
 This includes when staff are working with one or more students in the room.
 Where the door of a sensory room is exposed to weather, noise or light that interferes with activities in the room, the door may be closed.

-Sensory rooms must be continually evaluated by school staff to ensure they are safe, are being used as intended, and are contributing to positive student outcomes, as described in a student's Individual Education Plan (IEP) or similarly named plan.
+Sensory rooms must be continually evaluated by school staff to ensure they are safe, are being used as intended, and are contributing to positive student outcomes, as described in a student's IEP or similarly named plan.

-All equipment in sensory rooms must undergo periodic checks by school staff to ensure they are in good working order and are safe to use.
+All equipment in sensory rooms must undergo periodic checks by school staff to ensure they are in good working order and are clean and safe to use.

 Student use of sensory rooms must be scheduled to provide equitable access by all students with an identified need.
 Equitable access should be based on student need, not simply equity of time.

 An occupational therapist with relevant expertise must be consulted in the design, implementation and evaluation of a sensory room and in devising specific programs for individual students.
 If in-situ consultation is not possible, remote consultation may occur.

 The design of a sensory room must be based on the needs of the students using the room and the school’s local context.
 The needs of students using a room may vary over time necessitating modifications to the room.